monu1041/FeedTheMonsterJS/README.md

 ### Creating a new gameplay feature

 To help understand how to extend functionality of this version of Feed The Monster, we will be creating a theoretical feature of adding a scoreboard to the main gameplay screen when a user answers a question in Feed The Monster.

-We willbe using canvas context which is an object with properties and methods that you can use to render graphics inside the canvas element.
+We will be using canvas context which is an object with properties and methods that you can use to render graphics inside the canvas element.

 For creating this new gameplay feature, navigate to `home\src\components` folder.